 Time of day for IRS refund deposits

 Typical time frame for refund deposits

 Once the IRS processes a taxpayer’s refund, the actual deposit time can vary based on the chosen refund method.
-For taxpayers who opt for direct deposit, the typical time frame for receiving their refund in their bank account is within 1 to 5 business days after the IRS approves the refund.
+For businesses who opt for direct deposit, the typical time frame for receiving their refund in their bank account is within 1 to 5 business days after the IRS approves the refund.
 However, it’s important to remember that this is an estimate, and actual deposit times may vary depending on several factors.

 Factors affecting the time of day for tax refund deposit

-The IRS initiates most refund deposits on weekdays, which means that taxpayers who receive direct deposit refunds can expect their funds to be deposited on a business day.
+The IRS initiates most refund deposits on weekdays, which means that businesses who receive direct deposit refunds can expect their funds to be deposited on a business day.
 However, pinpointing the exact time of day when the deposit will occur can be challenging.